dodgeballhq/dodgeball-trust-sdk-go/README.md

 #### `checkpointResponse.IsAllowed()`

-The `isAllowed` method takes in a checkpoint response and returns `true` if the request is allowed to proceed.
+The `IsAllowed` method takes in a checkpoint response and returns `true` if the request is allowed to proceed.

 #### `checkpointResponse.IsDenied()`

-The `isDenied` method takes in a checkpoint response and returns `true` if the request is denied and should not be allowed to proceed.
+The `IsDenied` method takes in a checkpoint response and returns `true` if the request is denied and should not be allowed to proceed.

 #### `checkpointResponse.IsRunning()`

-The `isRunning` method takes in a checkpoint response and returns `true` if no determination has been reached on how to proceed.
+The `IsRunning` method takes in a checkpoint response and returns `true` if no determination has been reached on how to proceed.
 The verification should be returned to the frontend application to gather additional input from the user.
 See the [useVerification](#useverification) section for more details on use and an end-to-end example.

 #### `checkpointResponse.IsUndecided()`

-The `isUndecided` method takes in a checkpoint response and returns `true` if the verification has finished and no determination has been reached on how to proceed.
+The `IsUndecided` method takes in a checkpoint response and returns `true` if the verification has finished and no determination has been reached on how to proceed.
 See [undecided](#undecided) for more details.

 #### `checkpointResponse.HasError()`

-The `hasError` method takes in a checkpoint response and returns `true` if it contains an error.
+The `HasError` method takes in a checkpoint response and returns `true` if it contains an error.

+#### `checkpointResponse.IsTimeout()`

+The `IsTimeout` method takes in a checkpoint response and returns `true` if the verification has timed out.
+At which point it is up to the application to decide how to proceed.

 ### useVerification